GitauHarrison/automate_creating_flask_project_structure/README.md

   LICENSE
   requirements.txt            # if you chose pyenv + pyenv-virtualenv
   pyproject.toml              # if you chose pyenv + Poetry
-  poetry.lock                 # placeholder, if you chose pyenv + Poetry
   app/
     __init__.py
     routes.py